HTMLGuyLLC/jPack/README.md

 navigation.setIncomingElement('#main-content');

-//a selector that will be replaced with the incoming HTML navigation.setReplaceElement('#main-content');
+//a selector that will be replaced with the incoming HTML
+//WARNING: If incoming element does not match, this will be overwritten by the incoming_element after it's replaced
+// (since it presumably no longer exists at that point) navigation.setReplaceElement('#main-content');

 //enables a loader to show if a request takes more than 300ms